-58.006 Large White eggs on Broccoli, Skircoat Green allotments, Aug.
+58.006 Large White eggs on broccoli, Skircoat Green allotments, Aug.
 4th 2014.

-58.006 Large White eggs as above and also photographed the same day.
+58.006 Large White eggs as above and photographed the same day.
 As they begin to colour up hatching is imminent.

-58.006 Large White larvae on cabbage, Skircoat Green allotments, June 28th 09.
+58.006 Large White caterpillars on cabbage, Skircoat Green allotments, June 28th 09.
 These are not really a pest as they only nibble the outer leaves and are not nearly as destructive as Wood Pigeons - besides, who eats a whole cabbage anyway?

 58.007 Small White egg on kale, Skircoat Green allotments, May 7th 2011.
 Taken through the eyepiece of a 20x microscope.

-58.007 Small White, newly hatched larva at 2mm long, May 7th 2011.
+58.007 Small White, newly hatched caterpillar at 2mm long, May 7th 2011.
 Reared from an egg, details as above.

-58.007 Small White larva at 3 weeks old, May 28th 2011.
+58.007 Small White caterpillar at 3 weeks old, May 28th 2011.
 Reared from an egg, details as above.

 58.007 Small White pupa, June 5th.
 A silk pad secures the rear end to the substrate as does a silk girdle around the middle.
 The wing pattern becomes clearly visible through the now transparent pupal case shortly before emergence.

-58.007 Small White pupa on Marjoram, Skircoat Green allotments, Aug.
+58.007 Small White pupa on marjoram, Skircoat Green allotments, Aug.
 14th 2012.
-As usual the larva has wandered before finding a suitable place to pupate, in this case probably from the nearby Brussel Sprout plant.
+As usual the larva has wandered before finding a suitable place to pupate, in this case probably from the nearby brussel sprout plant.

 58.008 Green-veined White pupa (details as above).
 As I haven't really done any mothing in the last 12 moths the pupa cuts a lonely figure in the rearing tub which is left in the garage over winter.

 58.008 Green-veined White Mar.
 14th 2014.
-Reared from the pupa illustrated above.
+Reared from the pupa pictured above.

 58.008 Green-veined White Mar.
 14th 2014.
-Another shot of the butterfly above resting on top of the flower pot the pupa was in - not a scale out of place!
+Another shot of the butterfly above resting on top of the flower pot the pupa was in - not a scale out of place.

-58.003 Orange-tip egg, found on Garlic Mustard by the Calder at Milner Royd.
+58.003 Orange-tip egg found on Garlic Mustard by the Calder at Milner Royd.
 May 9th 2011.
 Taken through the eyepiece of a 20x microscope.

-58.003 Orange-tip larva, May 20th 2011.
+58.003 Orange-tip caterpillar, May 20th 2011.
 Nine days old and blending in well with the Garlic Mustard stem.

 58.003 Orange-tip pupa, May 29th 2011.
 Two days later and an amazing transformation has taken place.

 58.003 Orange-tip pupa (male), Mar.
 30th 2011.
 A much better camouflaged shade of brown now to match the leafless twig.
 The orange tips of the wings are now beginning to show through.

-58.003 Orange-tip freshly emerged and a pupa close to emerging, Apr.1st 2012.
+58.003 Orange-tip freshly emerged next to a pupa close to emerging, Apr.1st 2012.

-58.003 Orange-tip (male), the towpath near Elland by-pass, May 11th 05.
+58.003 Orange-tip (male) by the towpath near Elland by-pass, May 11th 05.
 Nectaring on Dandelion.